leea2023/DraftingAssistanceTracker/README.md

 # DraftingAssistanceTracker
+**WHAT IS THIS?**

-Andrew Lee's ongoing projects to automate repeated construction drafting and markup processes.
+All of Andrew Lee's ongoing projects to automate repeated construction drafting and markup processes.
 All done on my own time.
 Mostly a passion project for me, I like automating things